 The premise: A student's college application will ask for grades, extra curricular activities, test scores, recommendations, and essays.
 Few students recognize that much can be done in their four years of high school to increase their college acceptances.

-The Meeting: The student and I meet first for approximately 75 minutes to discuss a questionnaire they have submitted to me and review an individual path to enable the student to stand out in the application process.
-We focus on the present year (or upcoming year for summer meetings). and cover four major areas: academics and scheduling (and a bit of networking); extra curricular activities that will impress colleges, college bound tests and a schedule that fits the student; and early college planning.
-In some cases we look ahead to future years and steps that students can take now to increase college acceptances.
-After the student and I meet, we invite parents to join us for a team review of approximately 45 minutes.
+The Meeting: The student and I meet first for approximately 75-85 minutes to discuss a questionnaire they have submitted to me and review an individual path to enable the student to stand out among his or her peers in the college application process.
+We focus on the present year (or upcoming year depending on time of year). and cover four major areas: academics and scheduling (and a bit of networking); extra curricular activities that will impress colleges; college bound tests and a schedule that fits the student; and early college planning.
+We review steps that students can take in each year to increase college acceptances.
+After the student and I meet, we invite parents to join us for a team review of approximately 30-40 minutes.
 At this time we review the Plan and suggested implementation of action items.
 The Plan Session Sheet is emailed home at the end of our session for future reference.

 2. Individualized Study Skills and Strategies

 The premise: When were our students taught study skills and strategies?
 Were they expected to figure them out on their own?
 Some can, but others struggle not because of the work, but because of the way they approach the work.
 They can learn to "study smart."

 The Meeting: I have an initial discussion with the student to determine his or her challenges in terms of organization, time management, daily and weekly plans, effective note-taking, turning in assignments, and other other issues that are preventing the student from reaching his or her potential.
 Using this information, I develop a plan to teach the student skills and strategies that will lead to less stress and more success in school.

 The Premise: While most schools do not offer interviews, others do.
 Students

 often interview for Honors College placement or scholarships.
 Certain strategies and practice ensures a better interview, and thus, a better chance of reaching

 their goal or winning scholarships.